megastruktur/foundryvtt-blades-in-the-dark/README.md

 ### Operators list
 - `addition` - is added when item is attached and substracted when removed
+- `attribute_change` - changes the "attribute" to value and when removed - uses the "attribute_default" to restore

 ## To be done in the nearest future
 - Friends/rivals section